obsidiandynamics/stanza/README.md

 # Why Stanza
 * **Feature-complete**: Stanza supports a broad range of styling features — various text formatting controls, foreground/background/fill colours, border styles, multiple horizontal and vertical headers and separators, and even nested tables, to name a few.
 * **Pluggable renderers**: The clean separation of the table model from the render implementation lets you switch between output formats.
-For example, the table you use to output to the terminal can be switched to produce a Markdown document instead.
+For example, the table that you might output to the terminal can be switched to produce a Markdown document instead.
 You can also add your own render; e.g., to output HTML or paint a TUI/Curses screen.
 * **Ease of use**:  Simple things are easy to do and hard things are possible.
 Stanza offers both a fluid API for building "static" tables and an API for building a table programmatically.
 * **No standard library needed**: Stanza is `no_std`, meaning it can be used in embedded devices.
 * **Performance**: It takes ~10 µs to build the table model used in the screenshot above and ~200 µs to render it.
 (Markdown takes roughly half that time.)
 Efficiency mightn't sound like a concern in desktop and server use cases, but it makes a difference in low-powered devices.